abbybade/portfolio/README.md

   - Poultry project
   - Donor Data Optimization for Fundraising Success project

-Utilized advanced data analysis methods to identify and segment major donors, resulting in over $20,000 secured in major gifts.
-Enhanced database accuracy by 10% for a repository of 5,000+ donor records and increased donations by 10-15% through rigorous statistical analysis.
+#########Utilized advanced data analysis methods to identify and segment major donors, resulting in over $20,000 secured in major gifts.
+Enhanced database accuracy by 10% for a repository of 5,000+ donor records and increased donations by 10
+15% through rigorous statistical analysis.
 Facilitated cross-departmental collaboration to maximize donor engagement and campaign effectiveness.

 ### Projects
   - Data Mining Project